 Toggle: English / Spanish

 Retinitis pigmentosa is an eye disease in which there is damage to the retina.
-The retina is the layer of tissue at the back of the inner eye that converts light images to nerve signals and sends them to the brain.
+The retina is the layer of tissue at the back of the inner eye.
+This layer converts light images to nerve signals and sends them to the brain.

 Retinitis pigmentosa can run in families.
 The disorder can be caused by several genetic defects.